-This work has used a novel framework to study multisensory interactions at the acoustic and phonetic levels of speech processing.
+In conclusion, this work has used a novel framework to study multisensory interactions at the acoustic and phonetic levels of speech processing.
 This has revealed that multisensory effects are present for both the spectrogram and phonetic feature representations when the speech is in quiet or when it is masked by noise.
-However, for speech in noise, multisensory interactions are significantly larger at the phonetic-feature level suggesting that in noisy conditions, the listener relies more on higher-level articulatory information from visual speech.
+There is also evidence to suggest that these multisensory interactions may vary with listening conditions, however, future work will be required to examine this question in more detail.